Location Aware Opportunistic Bandwidth Sharing between Static and Mobile Users with Stochastic Learning in Cellular Networks: System Model

 It is important to note that, for fast moving users, traditional channel estimation may not be very accurate since the user might travel the fading coherence distance very fast; hence, dynamic bandwidth allocation among users based on instantaneous channel qualities may not be feasible.
 This necessitates location dependent bandwidth sharing which works on a slower timescale compared to variation in fading due to high speed of users.
-However, our scheme of sharing bandwidth between two classes of users can well accommodate any scheduling policy employed within the same class of users, and such scheduling policies can be based on channel estimation as well.
-Another reason for not considering location-dependent (resp., channel quality based) bandwidth allocation to individual users (instead of user classes) is that this will result in allocation of bandwidth to the user having the best location (resp., channel quality) at any given time slot, which might be unfair to all other users.
+However, our scheme of sharing bandwidth between two classes of users can well accommodate any scheduling policy employed within the same class of users.
+Another reason for not considering location-dependent (resp., channel quality based) bandwidth allocation to individual users (instead of user classes) is that this will result in allocation of bandwidth to the user having the best location (resp., channel quality) at any given time slot, which might be unfair to all other users. {\em See Section~\ref{subsection:channel-estimation-versus-location-dependent} for detailed discussion on the necessity of location-dependent bandwidth sharing instead of channel quality measurement based bandwidth allocation.}

 \item At the beginning of each slot, the base station gets to know the number $m$ of existing mobile users inside the cell (including the newly arrived MU), the index set $z_1,z_2,\cdots,z_m$ of lines on which each of these mobile users are moving, and also the remaining sojourn times (in terms of slots) $t_1,t_2,\cdots,t_m$ of those mobile users.
 This can be done via the GPS connection of the mobile users.
 Otherwise, since the base station records the time and line of entry of a new MU into the cell, and since the velocity is known, the base station can always calculate the location of any mobile station inside the cell.
 We define $s:=(\{t_i, z_i\}_{i=1}^m)$ to be the state of the system at the beginning of a slot.